tulsasoftware/docs/_posts/2023-04-10-setup-weidmueller-ucontrol-docker.md

 ## Next Steps

 Now you're setup and ready to run a Docker app of your choosing.
+For inspiration on your next steps, read our upcoming article over running Node-RED in Docker on your UC20.

-For inspiration on your next steps, read our article about [running Node-RED in Docker on your UC20](({% post_url /2023-04-11-node-red-with-ucontrol %})) Happy coding!
+Happy coding!

 ## References